 - Distributions from qualified retirement account that are subject to income tax

-- Basically, distributions from any retirement account except a Roth IRA
+- Distributions from any retirement account except a Roth IRA

 - Pension income